Allison posing with a friendly husky after a dog sledding tour in Tromso

 Here are the differences between the two and what to expect on each, as well as who the different kinds of tours are more suitable for.

-Self-Drive Tromso Husky Safari Tours
+Self-Drive Tromso Husky Tours

 Musher-Driven Tours

 I’ve done one musher-driven tour and it was also a super fun experience!
 I did a combination Northern lights tour with a dog-sledding tour and it was an Arctic adventure I’ll never forget.
-The lights never made an appearance due to cloudy skies, but it was still really special to speed through a dark forest, the only light coming from the headlamps of the mushers.
+The lights never showed up, but it was still great fun, especially since on a musher-led tour you can just sit back and enjoy, safely in the hands of guides who know exactly how to handle the dogs and make sure everything goes smoothly.

 Musher-driven tours are ideal for families, people with mobility or injury concerns, and people who are a little anxious about doing their own self-driving husky sledding adventure.